BSc (Hons), Full-time Including Foundation Year

 Features and benefits of the course:

-- The four year sandwich route gives you the opportunity to spend your third year on industrial placement boosting your employment prospects on graduation.
+Alternatively the four year sandwich route allows you to spend your third year on an employment placement enhancing your career opportunities on graduation.

 Application deadline details: